datarootsio/artyfarty/README.md

-> generated using version 0.0.1

 [![Build
 Status](https://travis-ci.org/Bart6114/artyfarty.svg?branch=master)](https://travis-ci.org/Bart6114/artyfarty)

+> documentation generated using version 0.0.1

 `artyfarty` focuses on providing easy access to a few 'nice' ggplot theme, it also includes a number of predefined palettes and watermark